-The Police Victim Right to Review scheme relates to the right of a victim of a crime to ask for a review of a decision by Essex Police not to prosecute a suspect.
-The scheme applies to National Crime Recording Standard (NCRS) offences.
+The Victim’s Right to Review scheme gives victims of crime in certain circumstances, the right to ask for a review of a police decision not to prosecute a suspect.

-The scheme applies to cases in which a suspect has been identified and interviewed under caution, either following an arrest or by voluntary arrangement
+It is only applicable to decisions not to prosecute that were made on or after 1st April 2015 and to cases in which a suspect has been identified and interviewed under caution, either following an arrest or by voluntary interview.

 Your right to request a review arises in the following circumstances where the police decide:

-- not to bring proceedings in cases where the police have authority to charge; or
+- not to bring proceedings in cases where they have authority to charge a suspect; or

-- that the case does not meet the Test for referring the matter to the CPS for a decision to charge an offender.
+- that the case does not meet the evidential standard for the required Threshold test for referring the matter to the Crown Prosecution Service for a decision to charge an offender.
+You can read more about this on the Crown Prosecution Service website;

-- cases where no suspect has been identified and interviewed, for instance investigations that are filed ‘at source’;
+cases where no suspect has been identified and interviewed, for instance cases investigated and closed after initial report;

 - cases where charges are brought in respect of some (but not all) allegations made or against some (but not all) possible suspects;